Luckystork/everythingaboutevadus/evadus_master_doc.md

 * **Status Shield:** A glowing shield icon next to the profile.
   * `[INACTIVE]` (Grey/Dimmed) by default.
   * `[READY]` (Active Accent Color) when the bypass/wrapper is successfully hooked.
+* **Remote Assist Toggle (The Broadcast Icon):** A dedicated icon next to the shield.
+Clicking this opens the standalone **Remote Screenshare Hub** (See Section 3), allowing users to instantly generate a session ID for a remote helper regardless of which tab they are currently using.
 * **The User Profile Icon:** A circular avatar.
 Clicking it opens the Master Dropdown Menu:
   * **User Identity:** Displays the logged-in Email and a unique alphanumeric Zap ID.
   * **Live Account Stats:** "AI Requests Used: X/5" (Real-time counter) and "Total Active Exam Time."